SirCremefresh/wiki-to-neo4j-csv-parser/README.md

 ### Start

-The admin GUI is available on [http://localhost:7474/browser/](http://localhost:7474/browser/) you can authenticate with the "authentication type" "no authentication".
+The admin GUI is available on [http://localhost:7474/browser/](http://localhost:7474/browser/) you can authenticate with the "authentication type" "no authentication" or "username / password" depending on if you have set a password in the ".env" file.
 The database can be reached on port 7687.

 ```shell